LazarusCrown/alchemy/README.md

 # alchemy
-chrome web extension for easy file conversion from Codesmith hackathon
+Alchemy is a chrome web extension for easy file conversion created during the Codesmith hackathon for Cohort 18!